UNFmontreal/Dcm2Bids/docs/how-to/create-config-file.md

 !!! tip "`--do_not_reorder_entities`"

     If you prefer to have manual control over the order of `custom_entities`, you can use the `--do_not_reorder_entities` flag.
 This flag allows you to keep the order defined by you, the user, in the `custom_entities` field.
 However, please note that this flag cannot be used in conjunction with the `--auto_extract_entities` flag.
+Also please keep in mind that a custom non-BIDS compliant entity order may preclude downstream usage of BIDS apps such as fMRIPrep.

 ## sidecar_changes, id and IntendedFor